Decaf coffee solves a simple problem: you want the taste and ritual of coffee, but you don't always want the full caffeine load.

 Does decaf coffee have caffeine?

 I’ll get into the processing of the coffee beans a bit further down.
-This will include the Swiss water process and how their coffee beans are 99.9% free of caffeine.
+This will include the Swiss Water process and how it aims to remove 99.9% of the caffeine.

 "Ristretto shot."